AbdurRahman22224/Academic-Result-webapp-Scrapper/README.md

-Here’s a sample README for your scraping project:

 ---

 # Scraping Project

-This project is a web scraping application designed to scrape result from my institute result website.
+This project is a web scraping application designed to scrape results from my institute's result published website.
 It utilizes `Selenium` for browser automation.
 - [Clone the Repository](#clone-the-repository)
 - [Install Dependencies](#install-dependencies)
 - [Run the Application](#run-the-application)